cognitivefashion/slate/source/includes/_visualsearch.md

 A collection of APIs for enabling a better search experience using the catalog images.
 Visual search helps a consumer discover exact match or show similar fashion products based on image search.

-These APIs support the following two use cases:
+These APIs support the following two variants:

 1. **Visual Browse:  Show me more like this** A user clicks on an existing apparel/accessory image in the catalog and visual browse will fetch and display similar looking products from the catalog.
 This is a more interactive way of browsing the catalog based on visual search.
 It essentially recreates the experience of asking a shopkeeper “Show me more dresses like this.” and encourages serendipitous buying.
 This can also be used for finding other similar looks for any product in the catalog.